kchalasa/DataCleansingandAnalysis/CodeBook.md

 ####Function 2 -loadMerge(dir)

-This function takes working directory (dir) as input parameter and returns a merged data set containing all features for all volunteers and their numeric activity labels.
+This function takes working directory (dir) returned from dataDownload function as input parameter and returns a merged data set containing all features for all volunteers and their numeric activity labels.

 Pseudocode for this function.
 * Get all the features from the UCI Samsung data set.
-* Build TEST data set
+* Build TEST data set - "allTest" data.frame to include all test volunteers, their activities and their measurements.
-** load volunteers, their activities and their measurements into "allTest" data.frame.
+* Build TRAIN data set - "allTest" data.frame to include all test volunteers, their activities and their measurements.
+* Label subjects as "person" and their numeric activities as "activity" in the above data.frame.
+* Merge the two data sets and return this originaldataset.

+####Function 3 -cleanData(originaldataset,dir)

+This function takes "originaldataset" returned from loadMerge function and current working directory "dir" as parameters.
+It selects the features for the final data set.
+It also cleans variable names for these selected features.
+Finally it converts numeric activities of the volunteers as meaningful descriptive labels.

+Pseudocode for this function.
+* Build select data set with only the features that have either "mean()" or "std()" in its name in the original data set.
+* Rename and clean variable names to meaningful and valid column names for R programming.
+* Include person and activity columns from the original data set in this select data set.
+* Finally rename the numeric activity labels to descriptive activity names using "activity_labels.txt" file in the UCI dataset.
+* Return this selected subset of data

+####Function 4 -writeTidyData(selectdata,dir)

+This function takes "selectdata" returned from cleanData function and current working directory "dir" as parameters.
+It then computes the average of each variable for each activity and each volunteer ("person").
+It then formats and writes this data into "tidydata.txt" file.

+Pseudocode for this function.
+* Computes the average of each variable for each activity and each person.
+* Format the output data into scietific data format with seven digits after decimal.
+* write the data set into "tidydata.txt" file in the current working directory.

+####R Code Snippet - Execute the above functions in the order of theie definition to run this analysis.
+These functions are all kept in this one file for ease of navigation thru code.